NateRex/titanforge/packages/math_test/README.md

-# Geometry
+# Math Test

-This library contains code for modeling 2D and 3D geometry.
+This code contains unit tests for `math` module code.

 For instructions on how to build and run this code, please refer to the [parent README](../../README.md).